 IKEA Nesna Nightstand ( $14.99 )

-The kitchen is a great place to create an herb garden, even if you don't cook—rosemary happens to look as good as it tastes (and smells).
-Mix thyme, basil, and mint plants together near a windowsill where they'll receive enough light, or keep them on a cart that provides additional storage (you'll need somewhere to keep your herb-trimming scissors, after all).
-Orchids and other statement-making blooms create a big impact without hogging counter space, but try to steer clear of statement-making leafy greens—a large tree might obstruct the flow of foot traffic or just get in the way while you dance around during meal prep.
+The kitchen is a great place to create an herb garden, even if you don't cook—rosemary happens to look and smell just as good as it tastes.
+Add herbs like thyme, basil, and mint to a windowsill where they'll receive enough light, or keep them on a cart that provides additional storage (you'll need somewhere to keep your herb-trimming scissors, after all).
+Orchids and other statement-making blooms create a big impact without hogging counter space, but try to steer clear of statement-making leafy greens—a large tree might obstruct the flow of foot traffic, getting in the way while you dance around during meal prep.

 IKEA Bittergurka Plant Pot ( $7.49 )

 PATIO or BACKYARD

 What better spot for some overflowing foliage than your patio?
 Even if your "patio" is just a porch or balcony, there's plenty of plant potential.
 Just be sure to have a backup plan if you live in an area where plants can't live outdoors year-round.
 Mix bamboo with stockier plants to create a true urban jungle, then add potted succulents to round out the look.
 You can also flank a bench with palms to create an inspired reading nook or incorporate potted cypress into your outdoor dining tablescape for a refined look that's sure to impress guests.

 IKEA Chamaecyparis Potted Plant, False Cypress ( $7.99 )